-This Vegetarian Borscht is made on a whim but doesn't compromise the flavor.
-This is my mom's recipe and it's super healthy, flavorful and delicious.
+This Cauliflower Borscht is easy and quick but it doesn't compromise on flavor.
+This is my mom's recipe and it's healthy, flavorful, and delicious.
 You'll be making it on repeat.

 Just like there are so many Chili recipes out there, Borscht is not an exception.
 Uniquely delicious and healthy, this classic Ukrainian soup has quite a few recipes to choose from.

-Today, I'm sharing my mom's stovetop version of Vegetarian Borscht.
+Today, I'm sharing my mom's stovetop version of Borscht.

 But upon many efforts to replicate the recipe, I was finally able to find to spot the difference.